WWE: COVID-19 pandemic and return to touring (2020–2022)

 On April 15, WWE started a series of cuts and layoffs in response to the pandemic, including releasing a number of performers (Karl Anderson, Kurt Angle, Aiden English, EC3, Epico, Luke Gallows, Curt Hawkins, No Way Jose, Sarah Logan, Mike Kanellis, Maria Kanellis, Primo, Erick Rowan, Rusev, Lio Rush, Zack Ryder, Heath Slater, and Eric Young), three producers (Dave Finlay, Shane Helms and Lance Storm), referee Mike Chioda, and multiple NXT/Performance Center trainees and staff.
-WWE executives also took a pay cut, and the company has also suspended construction on its new headquarters for at least six months.
+WWE executives also took a pay cut, and the company also suspended construction on its new headquarters for at least six months.
 The firings caused significant backlash by fans; with Business Insider calling them "livid".
 Both fans and several media outlets pointed out that while WWE claimed that these actions were "necessary due to the economic impact of the coronavirus pandemic", the WWE also claimed to have "substantial financial resources.
 Available cash and debt capacity currently total approximately $0.5 billion".
 DeSantis' claimed WWE was "essential", which meant that the company's revenues loss would be limited.

+The WWE ThunderDome featured a virtual audience and production environment during the COVID-19 pandemic that allowed WWE to continue broadcasting events with remote fan participation.

 In August 2020, WWE relocated from the Performance Center to Orlando's Amway Center for a long-term residency, broadcasting episodes of Raw, SmackDown, and pay-per-views through a virtual fan viewing experience called WWE ThunderDome.
 Inside the ThunderDome, drones, lasers, pyro, smoke, and projections were utilized to enhance the wrestlers' entrances on a level similar to that of pay-per-view productions pre-pandemic.
 Nearly 1,000 LED boards were installed to allow for rows and rows of virtual fans.
 It was free of charge for fans to virtually attend the events, though they had to reserve their virtual seat ahead of time.
 During this time, Roman Reigns began his historic world title reign with the WWE Universal Championship, which would eventually surpass 1,000 days; being the longest world title reign in the WWE since Hulk Hogan from 1984 to 1988.
 WWE remained at the Amway Center up through early December before relocating the ThunderDome to Tropicana Field in St. Petersburg, Florida.
 The ThunderDome relocated to Yuengling Center, located on the campus of the University of South Florida in Tampa, beginning with the April 12, 2021, episode of Raw.
 In October 2020, NXT events were relocated from Full Sail University to the Performance Center in a similar setup dubbed the Capitol Wrestling Center.
 It had many of the same features as the ThunderDome, but with a small crowd of select live fans included, in addition to the virtual fans.
 The name is also an homage to WWE's predecessor, the Capitol Wrestling Corporation.
 On May 21 WWE brought back fans full time, beginning with a 25-city tour, thus ending the ThunderDome residency.
 The July 16 episode of SmackDown started WWE's return to the road, taking place at the Toyota Center in Houston, Texas.